Sodium-solute symporter

 Members of the Solute:Sodium Symporter (SSS) Family (TC# 2.A.21) catalyze solute:Na^{+} symport.
 The SSS family is within the APC Superfamily.
 The solutes transported may be sugars, amino acids, organo cations such as choline, nucleosides, inositols, vitamins, urea or anions, depending on the system.
 Members of the SSS family have been identified in bacteria, archaea and eukaryotes.
-Almost all functionally well-characterized members normally catalyze solute uptake via Na^{+} symport.
+Almost all functional members normally catalyze solute uptake via Na^{+} symport.

 Function

 Sodium/substrate symport (or co-transport) is a widespread mechanism of solute transport across cytoplasmic membranes of pro- and eukaryotic cells.
 The energy stored in an inwardly directed electrochemical sodium gradient, the sodium-motive force (SMF) is used to drive solute accumulation against a concentration gradient.
 The SMF is generated by primary sodium pumps (e.g. sodium/potassium ATPases, sodium translocating respiratory chain complexes) or via the action of sodium/proton antiporters.
 Sodium/substrate transporters are grouped in different families based on sequence similarities.

 The human placental multivitamin symporter co-transports an anionic vitamin with two Na^{+}.
 In the rabbit Na^{+}:D-glucose co-transporter, SGLT1, the glucose translocation pathway probably involves TMSs 10-13, and the binding site for the inhibitor, phlorizin, involves loop 13 (residues 604-610).
 Cation binding in the N-terminal domain may induce transport-related conformational changes.
 A conserved tyrosine in the first transmembrane segment of solute:sodium symporters is involved in Na^{+}-coupled substrate co-transport.
 Mechanistic aspects of Na^{+} binding sites in LeuT-like fold symporters has been discussed in detail.